 (starting from a minimal template)

 Note: If you have doubts about a set of tools or package you want to install, start installing and testing it in an AppVM.
 You can then reproduce it later in your TemplateVM if you are satisfied.
-That the (QubesOS?) template philosophy.
+That is the template philosophy in QubesOS.

 Standard tools installation

 sudo pciutils vim-minimal less tcpdump telnet psmisc nmap nmap-ncat usbutils

 Notes: nmap can be used to discover hosts on a network (nmap -sP [network]), especially if you are inside a Microsoft network, because your AppVM will be protected/NATted behind the Qubes firewall.
 (Microsoft / home networks make heavy use of autodiscovery technologies which require clients to be in the same local network (no firewall/no NAT), eg: your printer.)

 Some recommendations here: check your current network using the Network manager applet (eg: 192.168.1.65).
-Then run nmap in your current AppVM/TemplateVM to search for the selected printer/equipement: nmap -sP 192.168.1.-.
+Then run nmap in your current AppVM/TemplateVM to search for the selected printer/equipment: nmap -sP 192.168.1.-.
 Don’t forget to open temporarily the Qubes Firewall if you are doing this in a TemplateVM.

 openssh keepassx openssl gnome-keyring man